 Affected by Gambling

-For over twenty-five years, I’ve helped partners, spouses, and family members of people with gambling problems find understanding, resources, strength, and healing.
+For over twenty-five years, I’ve helped partners, spouses, and family members of people with gambling problems find understanding, support, and a path toward healing.

-Addiction affects the whole family, not just the person gambling.
-Over time, it can leave you feeling powerless, confused, and disconnected from your own needs and peace of mind.
+Gambling doesn’t just affect the person struggling—it impacts the entire family system.
+Over time, it can leave you feeling overwhelmed, uncertain, and disconnected from your own needs and sense of stability.

 Do Any of These Feel Familiar?